Zepbound or Wegovy. Same goal, different drug.

 This matters for a real chunk of the market.

-In December 2024 Zepbound became the first and only FDA-approved drug for obstructive sleep apnea in adults with obesity, based on the SURMOUNT-OSA trial.
+In December 2024 Zepbound became the first and only FDA-approved drug for moderate-to-severe obstructive sleep apnea in adults with obesity, based on the SURMOUNT-OSA trial.
+SURMOUNT-OSA showed roughly 50% reduction in apnea-hypopnea index events per hour at 52 weeks.
 Wegovy does not have this indication.
-If you carry an OSA diagnosis along with obesity, your insurer is more likely to cover Zepbound because of the dual indication.
+If you carry an OSA diagnosis along with obesity, your insurer is more likely to cover Zepbound because of the dual indication, including some Medicare Part D plans that previously rejected weight-only claims.

 See the full sleep apnea treatment guide for the trial data and dosing protocol.